 Statistical techniques for controlling quality, reliability and maintainability, types of control and limit charts.

-233. Inventory and Production Control (3) Prerequisite: Business Administration 230.
+233. Inventory and Production Control (3)

+Prerequisite: Business Administration 230.

 The design and analysis of single and multi-product control systems.
 234. Seminar in Production and Operations Management (3) Prerequisite: Business Administration 231.

 Industrial risk and forecasting; diagnosis of industrial problems; production policies and organization; determination of production methods; coordination of production activities.
 (Formerly numbered Business Administration 239A.)
 236. Operations Research (3) Prerequisite: Business Administration 202A and concurrent registration in 202B.
-Prerequisite: Business Administration 202A and concurrent registration in 202D.
 Network analysis, learning curves, PACE, line of balance, gamma and beta distributions and dynamic programming.
 (Formerly numbered Business Adminis- 237.
 Computer Implemented Optimum-Seeking Methods (3) Prerequisite: Business Administration 236.

-Prerequisite: Business Administration 230.
-Programming and simulation techniques for analysis of interlocking decision problems with and without the use of computers, Derivation of man, machine, and system models.
+Programming and simulation techniques for analysis of interlocking decision problems with and without the use of computers.
+Derivation of man, machine, and system models.
 Design of steady state and dynamic stochastic models.

-238. Management Systems and Simulation (3) Prerequisite: Business Administration 236.
-Prerequisite: Business Administration 200.
+238. Management Systems and Simulation (3)

+Prerequisite: Business Administration 236.

 The testing and design of input-output management decision systems.
-Simulation The testing and design of input-octepat management decision systems.
 Simulation and heuristic techniques are used to evaluate and improve the model.
+Empirical data will be used where possible.

-Empirical 239.
-Seminar in Management Science (3) Prerequisite: Business Administration 236.
-Prerequisite: Business Administration 230.
+239. Seminar in Management Science (3)

+Prerequisite: Business Administration 236.

 Analysis by quantitive techniques for managerial planning and decision-making.
-Analysis by quantitive techniques for managerial planning and decision-making.
 Applications of operations research and other concepts to industrial situations.
 (Formerly numbered and entitled Business Administration 239B.)
-240. Employee Relations (3) Prerequisite: Business Administration 201B.
-Prerequisite: Business Administration 2011.
-Analysis of theories and factors underlying managerial policies and practices involving employees.
-241. Business and Labor (3) Prerequisite: Business Administration 240.
+240. Seminar in Manpower Planning and Staffing (3) Prerequisites: BA 201-B, or any one of Public Administration 241, Economics 250, Psychology 220, Sociology 220.